What to Know Before Hiring a Tree Service in King County, WA

 - How much does tree service cost in King County?

 - Tree trimming typically runs $300 to $1,500 per tree.
-Tree removal ranges from $800 to $3,000 or more depending on size, location, and complexity.
-Emergency service and land clearing are quoted based on the specific scope of work.
-We provide free on-site estimates for all services.
+Tree removal ranges from $1,000 to $3,500+ depending on tree size, location, and access.
+We provide free on-site estimates.

 - Are you licensed and insured?

 - Yes.
 K&J Tree Works holds Washington State contractor license KJTREJT792QS and carries full liability insurance.
-We provide proof of insurance to any homeowner who requests it.

 Need Tree Service in King County?
 Get a Free Estimate.